-- a. a birth certificate
+- a.
+Birth Certificate

 - b. court papers allocating parental rights and responsibilities, or custody (if appropriate)

 - c. driver's license with district address

 - d. proof of residency (2 items to verify this)

 - e. proof of immunization

 Under certain circumstances, temporary enrollment may be permitted.
 In such cases, parents will be notified about documentation required to establish permanent enrollment.